Sonia Boyce

-In March 2016, Boyce was elected to the Royal Academy of Arts in London, becoming the first black female Royal Academician.
-The Royal Academy was founded in 1768.
+In March 2016, Boyce was elected to the Royal Academy of Arts in London, becoming the first black female Royal Academician since the academy's founding in 1768.

 In February 2020, Boyce was selected by the British Council to represent Britain at the Venice Biennale 2022, the first black woman to do so.
 In April 2022, Boyce won the Venice Biennale's top Golden Lion prize with her work Feeling Her Way.

 Early life and education

 Born in Islington, London, in 1962, Boyce attended Eastlea Comprehensive School in Canning Town, East London, from 1973 to 1979.
 From 1979 to 1980, she completed a Foundation Course in Art & Design at East Ham College of Art and Technology, going on to earn a BA degree in Fine Art at Stourbridge College from 1980 to 1983 in the West Midlands.